-- Obtain an ESA Certificate of Inspection
+- Obtain an ESA Certificate of Acceptance

-If your electrical work has been reviewed and passed, ESA will issue a Certificate of Inspection to the person who filed the notification.
+If your electrical work has been reviewed and passed, ESA will issue a Certificate of Acceptance to the person who filed the notification.
 It’s an important document for insurance purposes, resale and peace of mind.

 If your contractor filed the notification, ask for a copy of the certificate for your records.
 You can also call 1-877-ESA-SAFE (372-7233) to request a copy.